 If administrative or clerical services are integral to the proposed project or activity, and the individuals involved can be specifically identified with the project at the award stage, then the cost should be identified in the proposal budget with a detailed description of the duties to be performed in the budget justification.

-Intra-Institution of Higher Education (IHE) Consulting
+Intra-Institution of Higher Education (IHE) Consulting (also referred to as Overload)

 Intra-Institution of Higher Education (IHE) consulting by faculty is assumed to be undertaken as part of their normal duties requiring no additional compensation to their Institutional Base Salary (IBS).
 However, in unusual cases where consultation is across departmental lines [different last 3 digits in the CUC code] or involves a separate or remote operation, and the work performed by the faculty member is in addition to his or her regular responsibilities, additional compensation above their IBS may be allowable.
 The IHE consulting arrangements must be included in the Budget Justification, with the name of the individual receiving the IHE consulting payment specified.
 The IHE consulting rate should be budgeted at the faculty member's estimated hourly rate with 7.65% for fringe benefits.